steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 }
 ```

-Nasty.
-Hard to get right.
-More complicated than the real code.
-With a situation
+Huuuuurrrrkk!
+The test is an absolute catastrophe.
+I see a mess of mixed
+concerns, and even conditionals!
+In a test?!
+Unconscionable.

+# Step 3: Write Better Abstractions

-like this, we have two easy options.
-Option one is to just use a third party
+With a situation like this, we have two easy options.
+Option one is to just use
-mocking library, replacing the functions from inside the test code.
-This gives
+a third party mocking library, replacing the functions from inside the test
-us access to all the sophisticated mocking tools available.
-Another option is to
+code.
+This gives us access to all the sophisticated mocking tools available.
-look to reduce complexity of the production code.
+Another option is to look to reduce complexity of the production code with a
+better abstraction.

-In my experience using this pattern, heavy reliance on mocking libraries just
+In my experience using SimpleMock, a heavy reliance on mocking libraries just
 allows a worse design.
 Consider the code, what makes it so hard to test?
 Not
 knowing which element is called when.
 Doing the same work on two parameters.
 I
 would consider this a bad abstraction.
 Why not simplify?